 I was very hesitant to punch holes in my newly painted wall when we first renovated our house.
 At the same time, I was frustrated with how unfinished every room looked.
 Clearly this was before the great window rip-out and refinishing project.
 Eventually I just bit the bullet and went for it and never looked back.
 Seriously, there is nothing better than having artwork on the walls.

 I’d used Art.com in college but buying a little fancier looking pieces and throwing on some frames tends to make artwork looks like it belongs in a home instead of a dorm room.
+You can also find an stylish girls wallpaper for your daughters room.

 For the living room we chose two pieces by Edward Raymes, Solitude and Escape.
 They are no longer available on the website but can be found in other locations.